 Copywriting for empowerment has its own little set of rules.
 The buzz and the blush is important.
 As is the pep and the pop.
 This is all about creating an intimate connection and offering more than a ray of hope, more like a land of opportunity.
 This is about a fireside conversation where the undulating hills of wealth await, if only you’d peek out the kitchen window.
 This is about pots of gold at the end of rainbows and the only thing stopping you being you.

-To capture the essence of the personal empowerment and wealth creation movement, you need to hook your Robbins-iser with creative copywriting and content such as:
+To capture the essence of the personal empowerment and wealth creation movement, you need to hook them with creative copywriting and content such as:

 - Long web copy- that is less about the detail and more about the opportunity available.
 It’s emotional, opportune and all about the inspiration.

 - Freebie eBooks– to capture the all-important email address for lead generation.